 So, what do you do if you find these pests?

-If you find fleas, you’re going to start by picking a flea remedy.
+If you find fleas, you’re going to start by picking a dog flea treatment.
 There are plenty of different choices on the market right now, most of which are quite effective.
 While just pulling a flea out might seem easier, a good treatment is definitely more helpful.

 Ticks are a little more hands-on.
 If you have an unattached tick wandering around, just grab it with some masking tape and throw it away outside.
 If the tick is attached, you’ll want to grab the tick with some tweezers and pull it out by the head.
 Do this part slowly, both to keep your dog from getting pinched and to ensure that you get the flea’s entire head out of your dog’s body.

-As a note, you’re definitely going to want to wash your dog’s bed and blankets after you are done grooming him or her.
+As a note, you’re definitely going to want to wash your pet’s dog bed and blankets after you are done grooming him or her.
 The last thing you want is to let your dog get re-infested right after grooming.

 From time to time, you’ll want to bathe your Yorkie.
-While bathing your dog too often isn’t a great idea, it’s a good way to ensure that your Yorkie gets completely clean.
+While you’ll want to be aware of how often you should wash your dog because excessive bathing isn’t a great idea, it’s a good way to ensure that your Yorkie gets completely clean.
 Doing so takes some effort, but it’s definitely worthwhile.

 You’ll want to start by pouring the water for your dog, preferably when he or she isn’t in the room.
 The water shouldn’t be too hot – a little warmer than room temperature is best – and you should make sure that your dog is well-prepared by giving him or her a treat before putting him or her in the bath.